abubakar0221/trading/README.md

 Contributing
 Feel free to fork this repository, make changes, and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.
 License
-This project is licensed under the MIT License - see the LICENSE file for details.
-Contact

 For questions, reach out to abubakar0221 on GitHub.